Manilla Road Interview with Mark Shelton

 I was first exposed to music by my mother.
 She is a professor of music and a teacher.
 She had me taking vocal lessons and piano lessons when I was very young.
 I took music all through school.
 The first album I ever bought was Meet the Beatles.
 The first cool guitar playing that really got me was Jimi Hendrix and the first hard rock concert I ever went to was Black Sabbath on their Paranoid tour.
 Sabbath, Deep Purple, Uriah Heep, Pink Floyd, Rush, UFO and eventually Judas Priest all played an important influence on me and my music.
 There are so many bands and musicians that have been a influence on me that they all can’t be named and that doesn’t even touch on the composers that I adore like Mozart and Bach.

-What are some of the bands you were in before forming Manilla Road?
+What are some of the bands you were part of before forming Manilla Road?

 The first rock band I was in was called Embryo.
 We did mainly cover songs from a lot of the bands that I just mentioned.
 I played drums in Embryo.
 I had an original band called Apocalypse for about a year that I played guitar in.
 I played drums for my step-father’s jazz band The Heard.
 I also played drums in a few country rock bands and did a string of shows with a country rock band as their lead guitarist.
 One of the country bands was called Tumbleweed.

-How do you remember first session as Manilla Road?
+How do you remember rehearsals as Manilla Road?

 That was a really long time ago and hard to remember because I have drank several bottles of Southern Comfort since then.
 Haha.
 We started out as a bunch of guys that really did not know what we were doing.
 I had these visions of becoming a great influence in the music industry if I could just find a way to imitate the music that I was hearing in my head.
 All the guys in the band at first had no musical training except for Scott Park who had played trumpet in school.
 So as you can imagine our first sessions were….well……let’s just say that we sounded like crap.
 A jumbled mess of sour notes and misguided ideas of how to play an instrument.
 Thank the gods we got better.